-I have posted in the past on proper etiquette, procedure and protocol when screenwriters are wanting to submit to screenplay searches and job leads.
-There is also plenty of literature -- both in print and digital -- that also explain the do’s and don’ts.
-But there is very little information on the web that details and explains the way in which a producer or company should submit a search -- be it for a script or writer.
-In this blog we are going to talk specifically about posting SCREENPLAY SEARCHES.
-FOR SCREENWRITER SEARCHES, CLICK HERE.
+In the past, we have discussed proper etiquette, procedure, and protocol for screenwriters looking to submit to screenplay searches and job leads.
+However, there is very little information on the web that explains the way in which a producer or company should submit a search for a script or writer.
+In this blog, we will specifically focus on posting SCREENPLAY SEARCHES.
+For SCREENWRITER SEARCHES, CLICK HERE.

-While there is no right or wrong way to post a screenwriting advert, there are some tips and tricks an industry pro should consider in order to get the most out of their posting.
+While there is no right or wrong way to post a screenwriting advertisement, there are some tips and tricks industry professionals should consider in order to get the most out of their posting.

 THE BASICS.
-While obvious, a producer should start off by stating what format/medium they are looking for.
-Feature, Short, TV Pilot, Telemovie, Web-Series, or Commercial.
-Unfortunately, some writers don’t follow instructions.
-Those are also the ones that have found little to no success.
-But by stating something so obvious, like seeking ONLY FEATURE-LENGTH SCRIPTS, you have already narrowed down your search and eliminated unnecessary submissions.
+Although it may seem obvious, producers should start off by stating what format/medium they are looking for.
+This could be a Feature, Short, TV Pilot, Telemovie, Web-Series, or Commercial.
+Unfortunately, some writers don’t follow instructions, and these are often the ones who find little to no success.
+However, by stating something so obvious, like seeking ONLY FEATURE-LENGTH SCRIPTS, you have already narrowed down your search and eliminated unnecessary submissions.

-It’s no secret that Hollywood has shifted its focus to films that star MINORITY characters and FEMALE leads.
-Hopefully, by now, screenwriters have picked up on this growing trend and are writing main characters that fit this demographic.
+Hollywood has shifted its focus to films that star MINORITY characters and FEMALE leads.
 If you are open to any race, age, or gender, then it’s fine to say OPEN.
-This lets screenwriters know that if they meet the other requirements, it doesn’t matter who the main character is.
-But if you want a FEMALE LEAD, be sure to say FEMALE-DRIVEN.
-If you want her to be HISPANIC (maybe you have an actress already attached), then say it.
+If you want a FEMALE LEAD, be sure to say FEMALE-DRIVEN.
+If you want her to be HISPANIC, then say it.
 There is nothing wrong with being specific.
-As a producer, you know what sells and works.
-So be blunt.

 QUICK, CONVENIENT, & EASY.